jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Pixel Maker (again)!

 **Thoughts:**  I was using the pixel maker and found some bugs with the styling and functionality.
 It wasn't as responsive as I wanted and some functionality wasn't working correctly or was missing.
 Like saving/reloading images.
 I spent some time updating it.

+### Day 32: October 3, 2025

+**Today's Progress**: Coldfusion Session!

+**Thoughts:**  Today I had a thought.
+Could the session state not be checked in ColdFusion for certain pages or directories?
+I wasn't sure.
+I played around with Application.cfc and sessionManagement setting.
+I ended up taking down my testing server but I think it is possible.